EllaQuimica/EllaQuimica/README.md

 I am a person who has a great desire to learn  and loves being part of a team.
 I take pride in evaluating processes and looking for easier ways to achieve the end result.
 I consider myself a 'out of the box' thinker!

+* I recently was selected to be an inaugural <a href="https://stars.github.com/">GitHub Star 🌟</a> based on my involvement in the tech community.

 <!--
 **EllaQuimica/EllaQuimica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.